Samsung Banned AI Coding Tools — And It Wasn’t an Overreaction

 AI-generated or AI-assisted code must be treated like untrusted input — until proven otherwise.

 Correct code is not the same as safe code.
+Helpful code is not the same as trustworthy code.

 Samsung didn’t ban AI because it didn’t work.